-For the licence applications (cumulatively), a significant decrease in the numbers or range of areas used by waterbird species cannot be excluded.
+For the new and pending licence applications (cumulatively), a significant decrease in the numbers or range of areas used by waterbird species cannot be excluded.

 Objective 2 - To maintain the favourable conservation condition of the wetland habitat at Castlemaine Harbour SPA as a resource for the regularly-occurring migratory waterbirds that utilise it (NPWS, 2011b).